-Excused absences: Absences due to illness, medical or court appointments, the death of a family member, or quarantine.
+Excused absences: Absences due to illness, medical or court appointments, the death of a family member, quarantine, or school approved activities.
 Such absences will be excused only after a written note is sent to the school office by the parent or guardian within three days of the student's return to school.
 A phone call to the school prior to a written excuse, while encouraged, does not preclude written documentation.
 An illness that necessitates five or more consecutive absences requires a physician's note.
-Also, the school faculty must approve prearranged absences for standard Lake Union or Michigan Conference Pathfinder events and college visits (must fill out College Visit form for excuse.)
+Also, the school administration must approve prearranged absences for standard Lake Union or Michigan Conference Pathfinder events and college visits (must fill out College Visit form for excuse.)